eddmash/powerorm/docs/source/form/validations.rst

 Using validators
 ................

-PowerormForm's form (and model) fields support use of simple utility classes known as validators.
+Powerform's form (and model) fields support use of simple utility classes known as validators.
 A validator is merely a callable object that takes a value and simply returns nothing if the value is valid or throws a **ValidationError** if not.
 These can be passed to a field's constructor, via the field's validators argument, or defined on the Field class itself with the **getDefaultValidators()** method.

-Simple validators can be used to validate values inside the field, let's have a look at PowerormForm's SlugField:
+Simple validators can be used to validate values inside the field, let's have a look at Powerform's SlugField:

 .. code-block:: php